3.7. Parallel Query

 |

-As shown above, the simplest plan consists of a Gather
+As shown above, the simplest parallel plan consists of a Gather node and a Parallel SeqScan node.

-Figure 3.40 shows the plan tree of the above query:
+Figure 3.40 illustrates the plan tree for this query.

-The Gather node is specific to Parallel Query and collects the results from the Workers.
-In addition to Gather, Parallel Query has the following specific nodes:
+The Gather node is specific to parallel queries and collects results from the worker processes.
+In addition to Gather, parallel queries utilize other specialized nodes:

-In the above example, the Seq Scan node and below, which is under the Gather node, are executed by Workers.
+In the example above, the Parallel Seq Scan node and its associated filters are executed by the workers.

 3.7.1.2.
 Storing Shared Information

-To execute the query collaboratively with the Workers, the Leader stores information to be shared with the Workers in its DSM (Dynamic Shared Memory) area.
+To execute a query collaboratively, the Leader stores information required by the Worker processes in its Dynamic Shared Memory (DSM) area.

 -